StrandedKitty/streets-gl/README.md

 - Mapbox API elevation tiles to visualize terrain height.
 - Mapbox API vector tiles to access pre-sliced polygons for big features that can't be reliably queried using Overpass API (such as water bodies).

 Some small areas of the map are occasionally fetched and cached by the server for a faster and more reliable access.
 These areas include several major cities.
+This feature can be turned off in the settings in case you want to see the most recent OSM data directly from Overpass API instances.

-This can be turned off in the settings in case you want to see the most recent OSM data directly from Overpass API instances.
+Read more about issues regarding the data on [this wikipage](https://github.com/StrandedKitty/streets-gl/wiki/Data-sources).

 ## 📦 Modules